KSurendra1/task-management-api/README.md

 DRF
 Python

-A robust Task Management API built with Django REST Framework that allows users to create tasks, assign them to users, and retrieve tasks assigned to specific users.
+A Task Management API built with Django REST Framework that allows users to create tasks, assign them to users, and retrieve tasks assigned to specific users.

 ## Features
 User Management: Custom user model with extended fields